 Volunteers play an important role in the quality of life in all Tredyffrin/Easttown schools.
 The assistance and support they offer to staff and students is invaluable and their contributions are part of what make our schools special.
 The following guidelines have been developed to assist you in serving in this unique function.
 Offering to volunteer in any district school assumes your understanding and agreement with these guidelines.

-In a new effort to support a safe school environment, Pennsylvania child protection laws now require most parent volunteers to have background clearances in order to serve in our school buildings.
+In an effort to support a safe school environment, Pennsylvania child protection laws now require most parent volunteers to have background clearances in order to serve in our school buildings.

-Please send in your clearances by July 1 to ensure that you are available to volunteer at the beginning of the next school year.
+Please send in your clearances by July 1 to ensure that you are available to volunteer at the beginning of the school year.
+After July 1, any volunteer activity must wait until your clearances have come in.
 We would also encourage you to send the completed forms all together to make the process simpler.
 These clearances take very little time to complete and most can be done online.

 There are three clearances required: